xiGUAwanOU/tech-note/service-configurations/chef/basic-tutorial.md

 $ chef generate cookbook /path/to/cookbooks/cookbooks_name
   ```

+_Notice: the folder which holds the cookbooks should be named `cookbooks`, because some commands search cookbooks in this folder._

 To split up different kind of source codes other than the ruby code, we could use template:

   ```console